rohitkr404/TO-DO-web-app/README.md

+To use this to-do web app, simply navigate to http://to-do-client-static-bucket.s3-website.eu-north-1.amazonaws.com/tasks in your web browser.

 # todoApp-server

 The server-side controllers of the TO-DO Web App are responsible for handling incoming requests and sending responses back to the client.
 There are two controllers: UserController and TaskController.